roberttkahelin8/thingmajigs/README.md

 Unsupported Versions For Issue and Crash Support: MC 1.15, 1.16, 1.17, 1.18, 1.19, 1.20.

-Unsupported Mod Loaders For Issue and Crash Support: 1.20.4.
+Unsupported Mod Loaders For Issue and Crash Support: 1.20.2-1.20.5.

-We dropped support for 1.20.4 due to technical issues regarding 1.20.5 that require a lot of time to fix.
+We dropped support for 1.20.4 due to issues.

-Future Planned Versions: 1.20.5-neo
+Future Planned Versions: 1.20.6-neo

 ## Documentation
 https://bonincreativemedia.gitbook.io/thingamajigs-docs/